|

 required were one and the same.
 He was a bit disinclined, a cue I should

 got his hesitation.
-In contrast to the neat bands of mortar he placed
+In contrast to the neat bands of mortar he placed precisely between

 mortar

-across the joints.
+all over the joints.
 I’m unsure why irregularity of form should cause that

 response in a